 These days it seems a toddler can’t throw a board book at the library without hitting someone who is wearing an amber teething necklace.
-Aside from being fashion forward though, do they really serve a purpose?
+Aside from being trendy, do they really serve a purpose?

 A non-medicinal, natural, continuously effective, relatively cheap way to provide comfort to my cranky ass toddler, that is also super cute?
 Sign me up!
 Right?